>/tta/

 Global Feature Extractor

 We developed a global feature extractor to learn a comprehensive mapping from environmental states to actions.
 This approach allows us to capture a unified behavior pattern, enhanced by the individual actions of agents, thereby achieving emergent collaborative intelligence.
+The architecture is shown in Figure 5 , and our novel backpropagation approach using trajectory separation is detailed in Figure 6 .

 Global Feature Extractor